The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

   - The internship was offered by the ICT innovation department of the Dutch Ministry of Defense (MoD-NL/DMO/JIVC/KIXS).
   - Read the interview in Dutch about Pieter's internship project [here](https://www.werkenvoornederland.nl/starters/stages/ict-stages/i-stage-bij-defensie).
+  - After his internship Pieter continued to contribute to this project as a volunteer software developer.

 The reason to create this course is to collect and combine all the very much fragmented information from many manuals, (video)tutorials, applications, programming languages and frameworks, file formats etc. into one documentation set for beginners in data science, programming and systems managment to learn to download, install, program and use all the software components and datasets in one logical workflow to get: